zhangyazhong/Hummingbird/README.md

 - a useful tool to record time cost of code block running;
 - a name manager to generate and manage names;
 - execution report generation with regex supported.
+- an auto-configure logging utility based on Log4j 2

 ## Link with Hummingbird